roengle/Squad4J/README.md

 ## Configuring Squad4J

 ## Plugins
-The following plugins are built into Squad4J.

 Interested in coding your own plugin?
 See [Creating Your Own Plugins](./src/main/java/plugins/README.md) for more.

+The following plugins are built into Squad4J.
+See below for how to configure them:

 <details>
         <summary>ChatCommands</summary>